 It may seem like a lot of extra effort and money to sink into something that doesn’t sound all that important, but it’s worth it.
 Having a home theater that can actually isolate and play all the subtle sounds at the low end of the spectrum properly can bring an almost indescribable level to any media.
 But don’t just take my word for it: you really have to hear it to fully believe in it.

-Which home theater is best for bass?
+Which home theater has the best bass?

 Oddly enough, sound is a very important part of many visual medias such as movies and video games.
 Unfortunately, it’s also one of the harder things to shop for.
 Since you can’t just test out the equipment before purchasing, it can seem very intimidating when looking around for the right thing.